Willy-Chan/InhibiTaskGen/README.md

 ## Inspiration

-This script was inspired by the research paper titled "[The Influence of Cognitive Control on Performance and Learning in ADHD: A Review](https://scienceofbehaviorchange.org/wp-content/uploads/2017/07/FriedmanMiyake2004-1.pdf)" by Friedman and Miyake (2004).
+This script was inspired by the research paper titled "[The Relations Among Inhibition and Interference Control Functions:
+A Latent-Variable Analysis](https://scienceofbehaviorchange.org/wp-content/uploads/2017/07/FriedmanMiyake2004-1.pdf)" by Friedman and Miyake (2004).
 The paper explores the relationship between cognitive control processes and attention deficit hyperactivity disorder (ADHD).

 ## ROAR-Shape